Brand Name: Isoptin SR, Calan SR, Covera HS, Isoptin, Isoptin IV, Calan, Verap, Verapamil SR, Verelan, Verelan PM

 - Hypotension (initially or after dose increases)

-- Exacerbation of angina (during initiation of treatment, after dose increase, or after withdrawal of beta-blocker)
+- Exacerbation of angina (during initiation of treatment, after a dose increase, or after withdrawal of beta-blocker)

 - Neuromuscular transmission defects; may exacerbate myasthenia gravis